OrensteinLab/UniLib/README-Transfer_Learning_Model.md

 4. **Run the Script**:
    - Execute the script using a Python interpreter.
    - The script will perform data preprocessing, model training, and evaluation.

-5. **Review Results**:
-   - Review the Pearson correlation coefficients to assess the model's performance.
-   - Examine the CSV files with predictions results for further analysis.